artlessd/jazzynut.github.io/_pages/frontpage.md

 ---
 permalink: /
 layout: home
-title:  Artless Development
+title:  About AD
 ---

 ## Key traits of Artless Development

-Artless Development (AD) is:
+Artless Development is:

 - Loosely constrained: AD is vision and practice, but neither a theory nor a framework.
 - Familiar: ideas behind AD are neither novel nor unique, but known and even actively applied in software engineering for a long time, some for decades.